aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.1

+* Support new functions: CHOOSEROWS, CHOOSECOLS, HSTACK, VSTACK
+* Support to get author and date time from revisions

 ## Aspose.Cells for .NET 22.12

 * Support to export excel to JSON with multi-layered hierarchy structure